 - Arid and semi-arid parts of Kenya lack enough agricultural extension services.

-Nomadic living hinders Kenyan pastoral livestock farmers from accessing important services like health, clean water, education and recreation as it ought to be.
+Nomadic living hinders Kenyan pastoral livestock farmers from accessing essential services like health, clean water, education and recreation as it ought to be.

 This set-up has negatively affected the human development index of pastoral farmers in Kenya.

-- The Kenyan pastoral farmers hold an important cultural relationship with their livestock.
+- The Kenyan pastoral farmers hold a meaningful cultural relationship with their livestock.

 - Stepping into the grazing territories of the Kenyan pastoral farmers could result in violent confrontations that would need the intervention of the authorities.

-- Most of the times conflict has risen from livestock grazing territories among the pastoral communities in Kenya like among the Pokot.
+- Most of the times, the conflict has risen from livestock grazing territories among the pastoral communities in Kenya like among the Pokot.
 Resulting in the massive loss of property and life.

 - Guns, arrow, machetes and They move to dry areas and wet areas at specified times of the year to perform celebrations.